johno/pixyll/_posts/2022-08-05-sole_proprietorship_vs_llc_pros_and_cons.md

 ## Pros of Sole Proprietorships ##

 Sole Proprietorships are the simplest business entity.
 They are cheaper to start than LLCs because they don’t require registration.

-[Here are some examples of Sole Proprietorships](https://www.businessinitiative.org/sole-proprietorship/examples/).
+<p><b>➤ Get Inspired: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/examples/"> 17 Scalable Sole Proprietorships you can start with little to no money.</a></p>

 ### Single-Owner Simplicity ###